-Amazon continues to invest in strategic partnerships and programs to support the development of talent across TV, film, and music.
-In 2024, Amazon MGM Studios remained the primary sponsor of the Latino Film Institute's Youth Cinema Project Alumni Program, which connects students to industry mentoring and assistance with college applications.
-Our collaboration with the Cherokee Nation provided full-ride scholarships to Cherokee Film Institute's inaugural 2025 class.
-In the UK, our Prime Video Pathway partnership with the National Film and Television School expanded career opportunities in TV and film nationwide.
-We also sponsored the 2025 ReelAbilities Film Festival, the largest showcase for stories from the disability community, as well as the 2025 Easterseals Disability Film Challenge.
-In the music sector, Amazon Music renewed its collaboration with the Recording Academy's Black Music Collective through the Your Future Is Now scholarship program.
-Additionally, we supported the MusiCares Humans of Hip-Hop program, a multi-year initiative that provides access to under-represented communities for financial, medical, and mental health services, and partnered with the Association of Independent Music and Women in CTRL to launch the Amplify apprenticeship for women and non-binary talent in the UK music industry.

-Reliable Access to Broadband
+Amazon continues to invest in strategic partnerships and With our size, speed, and innovative culture, Amazon's programs to support the development of talent across TV, philanthropic and volunteering initiatives are driving film, and music.
+In 2024, Amazon MGM Studios remained change on a global scale.
+We are active in neighborhoods the primary sponsor of the Latino Film Institute's Youth around the world, creating inclusive experiences that offer Cinema Project Alumni Program, which connects students more opportunities to succeed.
+For example, education to industry mentoring and assistance with college initiatives around Science, Technology, Engineering, and applications.
+Our collaboration with the Cherokee Nation Mathematics (STEM); engagement with institutions that provided full-ride scholarships to Cherokee Film Institute's support people from all backgrounds; and direct exposure inaugural 2025 class.
+In the UK, our Prime Video Pathway to work at Amazon through our JumpStart > program, all partnership with the National Film and Television School help create paths to employment across our communities. expanded career opportunities in TV and film nationwide.
+We also sponsored the 2025 ReelAbilities Film Festival, Among our latest initiatives, In This Together (ITT) the largest showcase for stories from the disability helps us respond to community needs through targeted community, as well as the 2025 Easterseals Disability Film economic and technological advancement opportunities.
+Challenge.
+In the music sector, Amazon Music renewed its ITT provides access to a curated list of Amazon resources collaboration with the Recording Academy's Black Music for civic organizations, professional associations, and Collective through the Your Future Is Now scholarship educational institutions globally.
+It covers a few key program.
+Additionally, we supported the MusiCares areas, including career and hiring opportunities, supplier Humans of Hip-Hop program, a multi-year initiative development, business ownership pathways, seller that provides access to under-represented communities education and resources, training and certifications, for financial, medical, and mental health services, and discount programs, and accessibility solutions. partnered with the Association of Independent Music and Amazon products also help make our communities Women in CTRL to launch the Amplify apprenticeship for safer through programs such as Ring Home, where women and non-binary talent in the UK music industry. we donated Ring Home security cameras over the last Reliable Access to Broadband two years to domestic violence survivors through our collaboration with TechSoup and the National Network Project Kuiper ¬ is among our most ambitious initiatives to End Domestic Violence.

-Project Kuiper ¬ is among our most ambitious initiatives to expand access to reliable broadband.
-Through a constellation of 3,200 satellites in low Earth orbit, we will bring fast, affordable service to unserved and underserved communities around the world.
+to expand access to reliable broadband.
+Through a constellation of 3,200 satellites in low Earth orbit, we will Learn more about Amazon's outreach efforts in our bring fast, affordable service to unserved and underserved Community Impact section > communities around the world.
 This effort will benefit a wide range of customers, including schools, hospitals, businesses, government agencies, and others that operate in places without reliable connectivity or that need more flexible, resilient communications capabilities.
 We began deploying our satellite constellation in early 2025, and expect to roll out service later in the year.